teageto/pingpong-py/README.md

-# snakegame
+# pingpong
- The snake game made in python
+ The pingpong old made in python